-This Fourth handbook of Conservation and Management Measures and Resolutions has been prepared by the WCPFC Secretariat in response to a tasking from the 14th regular annual session of the WCPFC held in Manila, Philippines WCPFC14.
-This booklet is updated annually: therefore the year indicated on the front of the booklet is an important identifier of the period of validity.
+The fifth handbook of Conservation and Management Measures and Resolutions (CMM's) has been prepared by the WCPFC Secretariat in response to a tasking from the 15th regular annual session of the WCPFC held in Hawaii USA - WCPFC15.
+This electronic version is updated annually; with the year indicated on the front of the booklet as an important identifier of the period of validity.
 Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in early December.
 CMMs usually become binding 60 days after they are adopted.
-For example, a booklet dated 2018 would contain all the valid CMMs until a given date in early February of the following year 2019.
+For example, a booklet dated 2019 would contain all the valid CMMs until a given date in early February of the following year 2020.

-It should be noted that not all CMMs specifically require observer data or information input, and may have little relevance to observer duties.
-Therefore not all current CMMs and Resolutions are included in this handbook; CMM's provided are in the form as agreed by the Commission and unfortunately include a small number of typos and spelling errors contained in the CMM's when adopted and therefore unable to be corrected.
+It should be noted that not all CMMs specifically require observer data or information input and may have little relevance to observer duties.
+Therefore, not all current CMMs and Resolutions are included in this electronic handbook; CMM's provided are in the form as agreed by the Commission an unfortunately include a small number of typos and spelling errors contained in the CMM's when adopted and therefore unable to be corrected.

-Observers in the WCPO are engaged by CCMs or their representative agencies/providers to collect verified catch data and other scientific data and to monitor the implementation of CMMs by vessels and vessel operators.
+Observers in the WCPO are engaged by CCMs, or their representative agencies/providers to collect verified catch data and other scientific data and to monitor the implementation of CMMs by vessels and vessel operators.
 The data that observers collect is critical to the effective functioning of the Commission and observers are responsible for the accuracy and completeness of the data they collect.
 Observers are required to be independent and impartial and are reminded of their rights and responsibilities.

 The WCPFC Secretariat has provided some accompanying notes as a guide to assist Regional Observer Programmes (ROP) observers in better understanding the CMMs that influence the data and information they collect as part of their duties.
 Observer notes are placed into one of five groups of similar types of CMMs.
-CMM's contained in this booklet that are relevant to observers are listed in Bold Font in the "Complete List of current CMMs and Resolutions of the WCPFC" Page 22
+CMM's contained in this booklet that are relevant to observers are listed in Bold Font in the "Complete List of current CMMs and Resolutions of the WCPFC is on Page 19